Jeff: ...Probably. But that's an easy fix! One line of dialogue. "Thank God we invented the, you know, whatever device."

 - When Grover is brainwashed into fighting against the Prayer Warriors, it is offhandedly mentioned that his coming back after being killed four times in the past was due to being cloned by atheists.

 - In Real Life, the Boy Scouts of America has a "Two Deep Leadership" policy.
 Any interactions between youth members and adults has to have at least two adults present as a safety: to avoid placing children at risk if a Scoutmaster has unsavory intentions, or to protect the adults from untrue accusations of such intentions.
 In the Ranma ½ Elsewhere Fic Boy Scouts ½, Matthew Atanian is an Assistant Scoutmaster, and he frequently spends time with his friends who are youth in the program.
-Matthew, being 20 as the story begins, is not exceptionally older then his friends who are all mid- late teens.
+Matthew, being 20 as the story begins, is not exceptionally older than his friends who are all mid-to-late teens.
 Still, he spends a lot of time hanging out with his friends, even away from Scouting functions, where he is the only adult present.
-This is largely a matter of plot, as it would be difficult for them to get into a lot of the situations they do if they had to drag an additional person who was over 18 along with them — especially if this person was unaware of the Jusenkyo curses that Matthew and four of his friends suffer from.
-Still, in the real world the amount of time Matthew spends with his friends could have Unfortunate Implications and lead Matthew into much trouble.
-This is hand waved on a few occasions, with Matthew being aware of the policies but glossing over them as he knows he has no ill intent and he trusts his friends to not mention his ignoring of said policies to those who might take issue with it.
+This is largely a matter of plot, as it would be difficult for them to get into a lot of the situations they do if they had to drag an additional person who was over 18 along with them especially if this person was unaware of the Jusenkyo curses that Matthew and four of his friends suffer from.
+Still, in the real world, the amount of time Matthew spends with his friends could have Unfortunate Implications and lead Matthew into much trouble.
+This is handwaved on a few occasions, with Matthew being aware of the policies but glossing over them as he knows he has no ill intent and he trusts his friends to not mention his ignoring of said policies to those who might take issue with it.

 - In The Emperor's New Groove, Kuzco and Pacha arrive at Yzma's lair, only to discover Yzma and Kronk are already there...despite the fact that the latter duo had just dropped into a chasm after getting hit by lightning.
 They even lampshade it:

 - In Batman Begins, Batman (who has a strict no-kill policy) gets into a high-speed chase on the freeway with the cops, causes more than a couple crashes and drives over several cop cars with the cops still inside, endangering dozens of civilian and police officer lives.
 Yet we know no one is hurt (very badly) because Alfred says: "It's a miracle no one was killed."
 The same thing happens in The Dark Knight, as he fires high-powered guns into what appears to be a mall's glass door to break it so he can drive through, then showing people dodging out of the way.
 No way someone wasn't going to get hit.
 In The Dark Knight, it is "explained" that the Batmobile has "life sign scanners."